|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On May 24, 1942, three A-24 Dive Bombers attempted to rescue the crew, but two crashed on landing.
 On May 25, 1942 the surviving A-24 Dive Bomber 41-15822 crashed on take off, killing pilot Holcombe and injuring passenger Rogers.

-On June 18, 1942 Jerry Pendleton landed at Aiyura Airfield in a DH Dragon and flew Rogers out on June 18.
-That same day Feltham attempted to fly the Spartan to Bena Bena Airfield but crashed towards dusk, suffering two broken legs.
-He was found trapped in the wreckage by members of his crew and several Australians.
-They splinted Feltham's legs and made a litter to carry him to Bena Bena.
-From there Pendleton flew Feltham out and, over the next few weeks, Feltham's crew and Lt.
+On June 18, 1942 Jerry Pendleton landed at Aiyura Airfield in a DH Dragon and flew Rogers out.
+That same day, near dusk, Feltham attempted to fly the Spartan biplane to Bena Bena Airfield but crashed suffering two broken legs.
+He was found trapped in the wreckage by his crew and several Australians.
+They splinted Feltham's legs and made a litter then carried him to Bena Bena.
+Afterwards, Pendleton flew the same DH Dragon to Bena Bena Airfield to rescue Feltha.
+Over the next few weeks, the rest of Feltham's crew and Lt.
 Doan.
-Doan returned to Charters Towers on July 15th.
+Doan were flown back and by on July 15, 1942 returned to Charters Towers.

 Pilot Feltham force landed May 16, 1942

 A-24 Dive Bomber Serial Number 41-15822

 Pilot Holcombe crashed on take off on May 25, 1942

 Used postwar, the wreckage of the B-25 and A-24 remained at the airfield until the early 1960s.

 Peter Schindler adds:

 "As children in the 1950s my brother and I spent hours playing in the bodies of the B-25 and two of the A-24s, often pretending we were on missions to bomb enemy targets.
 It was a joy to read of the history of the these memorable old aircraft.
 I know they [the wrecks] were were demolished eventually because they were regarded as dangerous, especially to the kids that played in them!"